Double Burden performance at Leyden Gallery, 6.30 – 9pm, 2nd March 2017

 DesperateArtwives takeover 9/9a Leyden st, London, E1 7LE

 The weight of expectation and the load of care and guilt are symbolised by a heavy red hessian sack and a heavy red suitcase.
 These are carried through out the evening whilst stopping to share mummy stories with audiences.
-For example: The other day my friend’s small daughter said ‘When you said the dishwasher was loaded I thought you meant mummy was drunk again’.

 At the end the evening all the baggage is opened revealing a lump of lard and an accordion.
 The lard is fashioned into a baby sculpture and an altered lullaby sung to the lard baby.